Content

 Similarities

-Ask a mental health professional which medication will help you overcome your tedious symptoms.
+Ask a mental health professional which medication will help you manage your symptoms.

 SNRI Vs. SSRI: Uses

-SNRIs and SSRIs are widely used for various mental health conditions and some physical problems.
-Each drug in these antidepressant classes is prescribed for different label and off-label treatments.
+SNRIs and SSRIs are widely used in the treatment of various mental health conditions as well as in the treatment of some physical problems.
+Each medication in these antidepressant classes is prescribed for different label and off-label treatments.

 FDA-Approved Uses